-- Remove the screw at the rear of the throttle handle. - Slide the throttle handle onto the right side of the handlebar, (see diagram).
+- · Remove the screw at the rear of the throttle handle. - Slide the throttle handle onto the right side of the handlebar, (see diagram).

-- Align the screw hole in the throttle handle with the hole in the handlebar. - · Refit the screw in the hole in the rear of the throttle handle. - Screw the screw through the handle and handlebar.
-Tighten it. - · Unscrew the knob from the handlebar mounting. - Position the handlebar as shown.
-Fit the mounting components and tighten the knob lightly.
+- Align the screw hole in the throttle handle with the hole in the handlebar. - Refit the screw in the hole in the rear of the throttle handle. - Screw the screw through the handle and handlebar.
+Tighten it.

+- Fit the mounting components as shown.

+- Loosely tighten the four screws.
+(R)

-Put on the harness and hang the machine from the support hook.
+- Put on the harness and hang the machine from the support hook.
 Now make a final adjustment so that the machine is in a comfortable working position when it hangs from the harness.

-· Tighten the knob.
+- Tighten the knob.
+(RX)